 This is a Million Dollar Letter.

 I’ve been writing it for 50 years.
 It’s my sincerest wish that the information in this letter helps you like it’s helped me.
 I’m not selling anything.
 My only requirement is that when you acquire your first million, you freely show others how you did it too.
 If you read this letter and take action, this letter is literally worth a million dollars to you.

 This letter is rather lengthy so give yourself time and space to read it away from distractions.
-Take the phone off the hook, get in your quiet space and pour yourself a favorite beverage.
+Turn off the phone, get in your quiet space and pour yourself a favorite beverage.
 You and I and this letter are about to rock your world.